samncg/ledger-app/android/README.md

 # Ledger (Android)

 Native Android port of the Ledger personal-budget app (the web version lives in the parent folder).
-Kotlin + Jetpack Compose + DataStore.
-No cloud dependencies — all data stays on-device, and backups use the exact same JSON format as the web app, so you can move freely between platforms.
+Kotlin + Jetpack Compose + DataStore + Firebase.
+Data stays on-device by default; cloud sync is opt-in, and backups use the exact same JSON format as the web app so you can move freely between platforms.

 ## Build & run